thomasgassmann/eth-cheatsheets/visual-computing/main.typ

   Problems: normal not defined / representative.
 ]

-Flat, Gouraud in screen space, Phong in obj. space
+Flat, Gouraud in screen space, Phong in obj. space, e.g. to get Gouraud shading we can move the code from Phong shading from fragment shader to vertex shader (only calculate for each vertex, then interpolate).

 *Transparency*: (2 obj., $P_1$ & $P_2$).
 Perceived intensity $I_lambda = I'_lambda_1 + I'_lambda_2$ where $I'_lambda_1$ is emission of $P_1$ and $I'_lambda_2$ is intensity filtered by $P_1$.
 We model it as follows: $I_lambda = I_(lambda_1) alpha_1 Delta t + I_(lambda_2) e^(-alpha_1 Delta t)$ where $alpha$ absorption, $Delta t$ thickness. \